urbancamo/urbancamo.github.io/adif-processor.md

 |![](http://maps.google.com/mapfiles/kml/shapes/marina.png) Marina| |LOTA|[International Lighthouse & Lightship Weekend](https://illw.net/)
 |![](http://maps.google.com/mapfiles/kml/shapes/rail.png) Rail| |ROTA|[Railways on the Air](https://rota.barac.org.uk/)

 Stations are selectable on the Google Earth map, or by selecting the station in the project list.
-When you do this a panel if information about the station is displayed.
+When you do this a panel of information about the station is displayed.
 If the operator has a picture on QRZ.COM this is displayed together with details of activity the station was participating in and the frequency and mode of contact.

 The communication paths between stations are also selectable directly from the line drawn on the Google Earth visualization (noting that a 'shadow' dark gray line is also drawn to help with the visualization) or from the project list.